Social Science Futures

 This unit provides an introduction to the sociological study of race, racism and processes of racialisation.
-The unit includes topics such as socio-historical development of the concept of race in Western / European societies.
-The impact of globalisation in terms of migration, economic and socio-political factors in Britain.
-Implications and impacts of patterns of mass migration to Britain after the Second World War.
-A study of media representation of race and racism.
-A study of race, racism and policing.
-Theories of racial conflict, multiculturalism, race relations and immigration explored within the context of British society.
+The unit includes topics such as: the socio-historical development of the concept of race in Western/European societies; the impact of globalisation in terms of migration, economic and socio-political factors in Britain; the implications and impacts of patterns of mass migration to Britain after the Second World War; a study of media representation of race and racism; a study of race, racism and policing; and theories of racial conflict, multiculturalism, race relations and immigration explored within the context of British society.

 This unit explores a number of theoretical approaches which place identity and difference at the centre of analysis.
-It covers topics such as: Debating Identity and Difference (social vs individual identity; histories and experiences); Globalised Identities and Culture (Globalisation, deterritorialisation, migration, diaspora and hybridity); and Post-Colonialism and Colonized Identities (social and political aspects of identities, post-Colonialism, Imperialism, Orientalism, gendered identities, non-western feminism, sub-altern studies).
+It covers topics such as: Debating Identity and Difference (social vs individual identity; histories and experiences); Globalised Identities and Culture (Globalisation, deterritorialisation, migration, diaspora and hybridity); and Post-Colonialism and Colonised Identities (social and political aspects of identities, post-Colonialism, Imperialism, Orientalism, gendered identities, non-western feminism, subaltern studies).

 Dissertation (Criminology/ Sociology)

 This unit will provide the opportunity to research and produce a sustained, year long, in-depth, research based piece of scholarly work based on a specific topic of study.
 The onus is on independent study.